 2. Spot Errors in Your Report

-Don’t consider your credit report to be a perfect or legally-binding piece of information.
-There is a strong chance that millions of people across the nation have one or more errors on their credit reports.
-If you are one of them, it is important to take the time to address these issues.
-For example, you may spot a source of credit listed in your name that you don’t possess.
+Don't believe your credit report to be a perfect or legally-binding piece of information.
+There is a strong chance that millions of people across the nation have one or more errors in their credit reports.
+If you are one of them, it is essential to take the time to address these issues.
+For example, you may spot a source of credit listed in your name that you don't possess.

 There is a chance that somebody with a similar name opened an account that got added to your credit report.
 However, there is also a chance that your identity was stolen and used to open new accounts.
 This situation is always frustrating because you are being punished for the actions of others.
 Even if these errors are minor, they will negatively impact your credit score.
 So make sure you check your report from front-to-back to spot any issues.

 After you spot some errors on your credit report, it is possible and necessary to dispute them.
 You can do this in a few ways.
 First of all, you can contact the credit reporting bureau directly to talk about the errors.
 You will need some evidence that these errors are real to get them removed from your account.
 For example, you'll need to use your bank account information to show that you made a timely payment on the account being reported as late on your credit score.

 Beyond that, you can also reach out to the credit sources and learn more about the nature of the errors.
 In some instances, they are likely, to be honest errors that are easily fixed.
 The moment you get erroneous information taken off of your report, your credit score should jump several points.
 The exact improvement will vary depending on the severity of the error.
 And if you get multiple errors removed, your credit will improve even more.

 After you've disputed any errors with your credit sources, set up an automatic payment system that pays your bills on time every month.
 There are a few reasons you want to perform this step.
 First of all, your payment history makes up over one-third of your total credit score.
 As a result, avoiding late payments helps to improve your credit score by making you seem like a reliable borrower.